buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 Tip: Run pack build <image-name> --builder <builder> to use this builder
 ```

-In this case, two OCI images will be created and pushed into the registry, for each image the configuration file will be
+**Output** In both cases, two OCI images will be created and pushed into the registry, for each image the configuration file will be
 created with the correct target platform: `os` and `architecture`,
 an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md) will be created to combine them